All Episodes

 Soldiers, don't give yourselves to brutes.

-Don't give yourselves to these unnatural men, machine men with machine minds and machine hearts.
+Machine men with machine minds and machine hearts.

 You have the love of humanity in your hearts.

-Soldiers, don't fight for slavery, fight for liberty.
+Soldiers, don't fight for slavery.

-You, the people have the power to make this life free and beautiful, to make this life a wonderful adventure.
+You, the people, have the power to make this life free and beautiful, to make this life a wonderful adventure.

-Then in the name of democracy, let us use that power.
+Then, in the name of democracy, let us use that power.

 Dictators free themselves, but they enslave the people.